zhwa/mlir-example/book/Chapter-08-Custom-Dialects-CPP.md

 Each transformer block is 10-15 operations (attention, layer norm, feed-forward), so 50 layers is 500-750 operations.
 Our graph builder handles this effortlessly—operations append to a list, IDs increment, shapes propagate.
 Lowering generates thousands of standard operations, but that's MLIR's job, not ours.
 Compilation might take seconds instead of milliseconds, but it's one-time cost amortized over many inferences.

 The key lesson: appropriate abstractions at each level.
 Users work with `nn` operations (semantic level), lowering works with Linalg operations (computational pattern level), MLIR works with loops and LLVM (implementation level).
 Each level focuses on its concerns without being overwhelmed by details from other levels.
-This separation of concerns is what makes ML compilers tractable.
+This separation of concerns is what makes AI compilers tractable.

 ## 8.12 Comparison with Chapter 7: Architectural Differences